States without property taxes: Unpacking the myth

 Veterans tax relief

 U.S. military veterans and their families have access to property tax relief programs based on disability rating or length of service.
-Nearly every state and territory has these benefits, although the specifics vary.
+Many states and territories have these benefits, but eligibility requirements and the savings available can vary.

-Military families can explore both property tax exemptions and VA loan programs.
+Military families can explore both property tax exemptions and VA loan1 programs.
 Also, there are benefits to buying a house in the military that you should know about.

 Don’t assume you won't qualify.
 Even veterans with lower disability ratings often find meaningful relief.